jshreyas/Disk-Scheduling-Simulator/README.md

 Disk-Scheduling-Simulator
 =========================

-Detailed Project Description is present in the 'simdisk.docx' or 'simdisk.pdf' files.
+Detailed Project Description and Instructions for Executuion are present in the 'simdisk.docx' or 'simdisk.pdf' files.